 “I did some research to see if it was possible and eventually managed to make it happen.”

 The care home owner added that the penguins were “incredibly friendly”.
-Making the rounds were Pringle, a 6-year-old male, Charlie, a 12-year-old male, and Grotto, a young 7-month-old female.
+Making the rounds were Pringle, a 6-year-old male, Charlie, a 12-year-old male, and Groot, a young 7-month-old female.

 “They were clearly very used to being around people because their behavior was wonderful,” said Stephens.
 “I’m not sure who enjoyed the day more, the residents or the penguins.”